mwsu-csmp/it-policy/software_installation_policy.md

 # Software Installation Policy

 ## Overview
-Allowing employees to install software on company computing devices opens the organization up to unnecessary exposure.
+Allowing employees and students to install software on company computing devices opens the organization up to unnecessary exposure.
 Conflicting file versions or DLLs which can prevent programs from running, the introduction of malware from infected installation software, unlicensed software which could be discovered during audit, and programs which can be used to hack the